salacio/gentoo-pyfa-overlay/README.md

 # Gentoo Pyfa Overlay

-This is a Gentoo overlay for the newest versions of Pyfa and dependencies that are not upstream yet.
+Do to missing dependencies in the main Gentoo repository the Pyfa versions it provides are very old and stuck on the 1.x versions.
+This overlay attempts to provide the most recent version of Pyfa and all missing dependencies that are not upstream yet.

 To use this overlay add the following config to /etc/portage/repos.conf/pyfa.conf